This site requires a more recent version of Adobe Flash Player to function properly.

 Advertisers on Google bid for keywords (such as "NYC restaurants ") to display their advertisements on the Google search page.
 Google AdWords allows these advertisers to display advertisements in Google's search results and the Google Content Network through either a cost-per-click or cost-per-view scheme.
 The pricing of keywords, the inventory of keywords available, and the frequency of user search, impact how much money Google makes on search.

-In addition to advertising on its search engine, Google makes money by placing advertisements on other Google-owned properties such as video sharing site YouTube, social networking site Orkut, email service Google Mail (Gmail), etc. Google also makes money by facilitating the placement of advertising on its "partner" websites (via ad serving application AdSense) from which it receives a share of the advertising revenue.
+In addition to advertising on its search engine, Google makes money by placing advertisements on other Google-owned properties such as video sharing site YouTube, email service Google Mail (Gmail), etc. Google also makes money by facilitating the placement of advertising on its "partner" websites (via ad serving platform AdSense) from which it receives a share of the advertising revenue.

-Google search on mobile is increasingly gaining importance as more and more users are shifting towards mobile devices like smartphones and tablets for web browsing.
-According to our estimates derived from publicly available sources, tablets and smartphones are expected to surpass PC's in use globally by around 2015.
-As a result, mobile search would increasingly gain importance for Google, rivaling its PC-based search in contributing towards Google's stock.
+Google search on mobile is increasingly gaining importance as more and more users are shifting towards mobile devices like smartphones and tablets for desktop based web browsing.
+According to our estimates, derived from publicly available sources, tablets and smartphones surpassed PC's in use globally in 2014.
+As a result, mobile search is increasingly gaining importance for Google, rivaling its PC-based search in contributing towards Google's stock.

-We believe Google Search Ads is much more valuable than Ad Partnerships for Search & Content, YouTube, Gmail, Orkut and other divisions due to the following reasons:
+We believe Google Search Ads is much more valuable than Ad Partnerships for Search & Content, YouTube, Gmail and other divisions due to the following reasons:

 Google Dominates Web Search on a Global Scale

 Google's flagship search business continues to dominate globally.
-Competitors like Yahoo, Microsoft and AOL have been consistently pushed back as Google retains market shares of around 66% and 97% in PC and mobile devices respectively.
+Competitors like Yahoo and Microsoft have been consistently pushed back as Google retains market shares of around 63% and 85% in PC and mobile devices respectively.
 The company's superior algorithms and brand recognition have clearly found favor with users, and till date the search engine market has not boasted of a better search tool.
 Given the current trends, Google's dominance is expected to continue, although one cannot discount future technologies such as Apple's Siri as possible future threats.

 Growing Internet Searches per PC in Use